Providence Dental Care

 How can we help you?

-Our friendly team is committed to patient education, and we take the time to answer questions and discuss treatment options.
-If you have any questions about our treatments or would like more information, please don’t hesitate to contact us.
+At Providence Dental Care, our friendly team is committed to patient education, and we take the time to answer questions and discuss treatment options.
+If you live in West Lakes or the surrounding suburbs and have any questions about our treatments or would like more information, please don’t hesitate to contact us.

 Crowns and Bridges

 Patients may wish to discuss crowns or bridges with a dentist if you have teeth that are weakened, damaged or missing.
-These restorations can help maintain the function of your bite, support surrounding teeth and restore the shape of affected teeth.
+These restorations can help maintain the function of your bite, greatly strengthen damaged teeth, and improve their aesthetic appearance.

 Common situations where crowns or bridges may be considered include: